SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 27 June, 2026 at 23:50:10
+# Last Refreshed - 28 June, 2026 at 23:52:34
 The Latest Activity was a Ride -

-<b>Go out early ☁️ Saturday Morning Ride</b>
+<b>Strangely felt hotter than yesterday ☁️ Morning Ride</b>

-which happened on 27 June, 2026 at 05:54:54
+which happened on 28 June, 2026 at 09:33:52

-Which is 0 years, 0 months, 0 days, 17 hours and 55 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 14 hours and 18 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19085228266
+You can see it here https://www.strava.com/activities/19095961537

 ## Number of Rides
 How many rides have I done each year?